sushiroll4093/clone/Production-Start.md

     sysadmin@appserver:/var/canvas$ sudo adduser --disabled-password --gecos canvas canvasuser sysadmin@appserver:/var/canvas$ mkdir -p log tmp/pids public/assets public/stylesheets/compiled
     sysadmin@appserver:/var/canvas$ touch Gemfile.lock

-Passenger will choose the user to run the application on based on the ownership settings of *config/environment.rb*.
-Note that it is probably wise to ensure that the ownership settings of all other files besides the ones with permissions set just above are restrictive, and only allow your *canvasuser* user account to read the rest of the files.

-> Note: One user felt confused about the "permissions set just above," because he could find the place just above where we set permissions.
-Just above, it looks like we're making and touching directories but not that we're changing permissions.

 File Generation
 -----------